sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 This format is not documented and may indeed change from release to release, but some programmers may nonetheless find the output of `disassemble()` interesting to peruse as a way to gain a deeper appreciation of how the server works.

 If object is not valid, then `E_INVARG` is raised.
 If object does not define a verb as specified by verb-desc, then `E_VERBNF` is raised.
 If the programmer does not have read permission on the verb in question, then `disassemble()` raises `E_PERM`.

+##### Operations on WAIFs

+**Function: `new_waif`**

+new_waif -- The `new_waif()` builtin creates a new WAIF whose class is the calling object and whose owner is the perms of the calling verb.

+waif `new_waif`()

+This wizardly version causes it to be owned by the caller of the verb.

+**Function: `waif_stats`**

+waif_stats -- Returns a MAP of statistics about instantiated waifs.

+map `waif_stats`()

+Each waif class will be a key in the MAP and its value will be the number of waifs of that class currently instantiated.
+Additionally, there is a `total' key that will return the total number of instantiated waifs, and a `pending_recycle' key that will return the number of waifs that have been destroyed and are awaiting the call of their :recycle verb.

 ##### Operations on Player Objects